nkottary/vm/README.md

 LAB         - Defines a label at this point.
 JMP         - Defines a jump to a label indexed by the
               next byte.
+MEM         - Used for indicating mem_get and mem_put.
 ```

 In a second pass of compilation LAB is replaced by NOP